Last Updated on September 9, 2024 by Ashok Kumar

 Similarly, with ransomware attacks ever on the rise, a company that stores vast amounts of sensitive, valuable information (such as credit card details) is a prime target.
 Ransomware attackers take advantage of poor cybersecurity awareness and practices to bypass external security and move laterally across the network.
 A quick Google of recent ransomware attacks will tell you everything you need to know about how devastating and avoidable these kinds of attacks are.

-If you don’t know where to start when considering a data-centric approach to security, we provide a free trial of our award-winning data-centric audit and protection solution, Lepide Data Security Platform.
-Start your free trial to see how you could avoid compliance fines whilst bolstering the security of your critical data.
+If you don’t know where to start when considering a data-centric approach to security, we provide a free trial of our award-winning data-centric audit and protection solution, Lepide Data Security Platform. book a demo with one of our engineers today.